typelevel/cats/docs/monadtransformers/eithert.md

 API Documentation: @:api(cats.data.EitherT)

+@:callout(warning)

+`EitherT` can interact poorly with more powerful effect types that provide concurrent computation, such as Cats Effect's `IO` or fs2's `Stream`.
+Because `IO` already provides its own error channel, `EitherT[IO, Throwable]` can lead to confusing behavior; prefer `IO`'s own error channel instead of carrying a second throwable error channel.

+@:@

 `Either` can be used for error handling in most situations.
 However, when `Either` is placed into effectful types such as `Option`, a large amount of boilerplate is required to handle errors.
 For example, consider the